- About this policy

 - The overseas countries where our related entities are located or provide services from, that is, Cook Islands, Fiji, Indonesia, New Zealand, Papua New Guinea, Samoa, Solomon Islands, Thailand, Tonga, United Arab Emirates, the United States of America and Vanuatu.

-- The overseas countries where our third party service providers are located, that is, France, Germany, Hong Kong, India, Ireland, Malaysia, New Zealand, Singapore, the Philippines, United Kingdom and the United States of America.
+- The overseas countries where our third party service providers are located, that is, France, Germany, Hong Kong, India, Ireland, Malaysia, New Zealand, Singapore, Turkey, the Philippines, United Kingdom and the United States of America.

 - The overseas country in which our Velocity Frequent Flyer Program Partners are located and from whom you purchase a product or service, including through the redemption of Velocity Points, or where you claim Points based on a transaction you completed with the overseas partner.
 For example, if you use your Velocity Points to book a flight to Las Vegas and then claim Velocity Points for booking car hire in Las Vegas through one of our partners, we will disclose your information to the relevant airline and car hire company (which will involve a disclosure of your personal information to persons located in the US).
 Our Velocity Frequent Flyer Program Partners are located in all countries worldwide.